Suke0811/Localization_T265/ReadMe.md

 ## Ver 0.1.xx
 You can specify a camera by its serial number.
 If you want to use more than one T265, you can create multiple instances of Tracking().

+## Important Note
+Starting [Ver.
+1.54.1](https://github.com/IntelRealSense/librealsense/releases/tag/v2.54.1) Intel has dropped supports for T265 entirely.
+Hence, this library requires pyrealsense2 earlier than Ver.
+2.53.1 Starting Ver 0.1.3 this is part of requirements.txt.

 ## Installation
 this library is pip installable